Tag: writing

 Reflections

 I think, often, we don’t realise just how strong our resilience is when it comes to riding the wave of emotions from our little ones.
-At the time, our shoulders tense, the stress levels rise and if you’re anything like me, I find it hard to shake that feeling off when the moment has passed.
+At the time, our shoulders tense, the stress levels rise, and if you’re anything like me, you find it hard to shake that feeling off when the moment has passed.

-Our toddlers and children are amazing examples that in order to heal an emotion, we have to feel an emotion. ( I heard that quote somewhere, but me being me, I’ve completely forgotten where.
-Probably on one of the many podcasts I listen to.)
-He was upset with me; I made him go the wrong way after the post office and then I wouldn’t let him watch his favourite TV program.
-He’s two and a half years old; in his world that was a huge deal and after hugging it out, allowing him to feel and get through the emotions, we reached a peaceful end.
+He was upset with me; I made him go the wrong way after the post office and then I wouldn’t let him watch his favourite TV programme.
+He’s two and a half years old; in his world that was a huge deal and after hugging it out, allowing him to feel and move through the emotions, we reached a peaceful end.

 I don’t always react the right way.
-I know I can be a tad hot headed and stubborn, so when I say something, like impose a rule, I tend to stick to my guns and will not be swayed, no matter the paddy.
-I did, however, manage to show him that mummy meant what she had said so when he finished his food he was then able to watch his favourite program.
+I know I can be a tad hot-headed and stubborn, so when I say something, like impose a rule, I tend to stick to my guns and will not be swayed, no matter the tantrum.

-Another thing I try to keep in mind, is that despite how hard it is to parent my strong willed child, I know that what is difficult now will make a brilliant quality for my child, later in life.
+Another thing I try to keep in mind is that despite how hard it is to parent my strong-willed child, I know that what is difficult now will make a brilliant quality for them later in life.

-So to sum up, when life with a toddler or child(or even on occasion the adults) have big emotions, just remember the little wins.
-That even if you don’t see it now, one day you’ll hopefully look back and think, wow that did make a difference.
+Even if you don’t see it now, one day you’ll hopefully look back and think, wow, that did make a difference.